 Keynote presentation to focus on culture of safety

-Salem - The safety and health of workers in the residential, commercial, and industrial construction industries will take center stage during a two-day training conference headed to central Oregon.
+Salem, OR — The safety and health of workers in the residential, commercial, and industrial construction industries will take center stage during a two-day training conference headed to central Oregon.

 Topics covered during the Jan.
 30-31 Mid-Oregon Construction Safety Summit will include elimination of fall hazards, ladder safety, excavation rules, construction-related health hazards, and fire safety during construction.

 Oregon’s Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, encourages employers and workers to attend the 16th annual summit at the Riverhouse on the Deschutes Convention Center in Bend.

 The summit’s keynote speakers are Jeff Deswert and Todd Taylor, with Kirby Nagelhout Construction and Taylor NW, respectively.
 During their Jan.
 31 presentation, “The Journey to the Commitment,” Deswert and Taylor will discuss how a culture of safety has contributed to the success of their companies and careers.